Blind Woman Attacked in Nursing Home

 The 85-year-old woman has been a resident of Casa Real Health Center for several years.
 According to police, the woman reported that a man came into her room and assaulted her on top of her bed.

 A few days later, the woman reported the incident to police and went to the hospital for an exam.
 As soon as the nursing home found out about the incident, staffers set up the doctor’s appointment.
-Police have indicated that the woman’s body showed no signs of trauma.
+Police have indicated that the woman’s body showed no signs of injury and trauma.

 She was not able to identify the man because she is blind.
 Family members have also reported that she has dementia.